rafaelsgirao/gammastep/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/gammastep.svg)](https://repology.org/project/gammastep/versions)

-In progress or unofficial packages:

-* Void Linux: Not packaged at this time, but there is [a pull request](https://github.com/void-linux/void-packages/pull/23643)
-* Fedora: spec file in this repo, and also available from [this COPR repo](https://copr.fedorainfracloud.org/coprs/alebastr/sway-extras/)

 **How do I setup a configuration file?**

 A configuration file is not required but is useful for saving custom